Skip to content

 computer.hotkey("enter")

-Lightcone gives you the power to automate any website.
+Lightcone gives you the power to interact with any website.
 Use that power responsibly — check a site’s robots.txt and terms of service before automating.